-In FY2018, JHF enhanced the framework to promote information security measures as follows: - JHF established information security measures in accordance with "FY2018 Common Standards for Information Security Measures for Government Agencies and Related Agencies" established by NISC (National Center of Incident Readiness and Strategy for Cyber-security). - JHF implemented information security measures pursuant to FY2018 Information Security Measures Promotion Plan and defined FY2019 Information security Measures Promotion Plan to continue its effort on information security measures. - JHF conducts training and drills to promote and maintain literacy of JHF's managers and employees on information security measures but also revise the practice pursuant to self assessment and other results.
+In FY2019, JHF enhanced the framework to promote information security measures as follows: - JHF established information security measures in accordance with "FY2018 Common Standards for Information Security Measures for Government Agencies and Related Agencies" established by NISC (National Center of Incident Readiness and Strategy for Cyber-security). - JHF implemented information security measures pursuant to FY2019 Information Security Measures Promotion Plan and defined FY2020 Information security Measures Promotion Plan to continue its effort on information security measures. - JHF not only conducts training and drills to promote and maintain literacy of JHF's managers and employees on information security measures but also revise the practice pursuant to self-assessment and other results regarding Information Security Measures Promotion Plan.
 Risk Management In order to maintain the healthiness of JHF's business and gain understanding and trust of the general public, JHF sustains an organizational structure to properly manage the various risks associated with its day-to-day operations.